gauharbains/Kaggle-MoA-prediction/README.md

 # Kaggle-MoA-prediction

 This repository consists of my solution to the following kaggle competition: https://www.kaggle.com/c/lish-moa.
-Tu use the notebook, donwload the data from the kaggle site and copy it into the `Data` directory within the repository.
+To use the notebook, download the data from the kaggle site and copy it into the `Data` directory within the repository.

 ## Requirements